-The Boston Public Garden is one of the largest green spaces in the city.
-Located adjacent to the Boston Common, the garden features paved walking paths and statues.
-Feed the ducks, ride a swan boat, or have a picnic near the hundreds of blooming tulips in the spring.
+The Boston Common and Public Garden lie next to each other and together make one of the largest green spaces in the downtown area.
+The garden features walking paths, statues, flowers and willow trees dripping over a quaint pond.
+Feed the ducks, and ride a swan boat.
+Alternatively, have a picnic near the hundreds of blooming tulips in the spring.

-The Freedom Trail is a fun and affordable way to learn about Boston history.
-Follow the red brick path from the Boston Common, through the North End, and to Charlestown to see 16 historical sights that are significant to the founding of the United States.
+The Freedom Trail is a fun and affordable way to learn about the history of Boston.
+Follow the red-brick path from the Boston Common through the North End and to Charlestown to see 16 landmarks that are significant to the founding of the United States.

-The Museum of Fine Arts is the fourth largest museum in the United States, filled with over 450,000 works of art from around the world, from ancient Egyptian jewelry to the art of Asia.
-Be sure to check out the rotating exhibit.
+The Museum of Fine Arts is the fourth-largest museum in the United States, filled with almost 500,000 works of art from around the world.
+The collection spans from ancient Egyptian jewelry to the art of Asia and beyond.
+Be sure to check out the rotating exhibits.

 Isabella Stewart Gardner Museum

-Modeled after a Venetian palace, the stunning Isabella Stewart Gardner Museum should be at the top of everyone’s lists.
-The courtyard, as pictured below, is truly beautiful, and the art inside features paintings, rare books, drawings, furniture, and more from ancient Rome, Medieval Europe, Renaissance Italy, and Asia.
+Modeled after a Venetian palace, the stunning Isabella Stewart Gardner Museum should be at the top of your list.
+The courtyard is beautiful with female statues set among a garden setting.
+Meanwhile, the inside of the museum houses rare books, paintings, drawings, furniture and more from ancient Rome, Medieval Europe, Renaissance Italy, and Asia.

 Old North Church